 A property declaration within a PropertyHolder represented in a PSM may not have the «XSDAnyProperty» stereotype applied.
 It is implemented as either an attribute or element declaration, depending on the value of the kind attribute of the «XSDProperty» stereotype (or as an element, if no stereotype is applied).
 A property reference is implemented as an attribute use or element particle referencing the corresponding declaration.
 If the UML property representing the property declaration is contained in a different «Namespace» package than the UML property representing the property reference, then the implementation of the property reference will refer to a declaration in a different schema.

 The «XSDDeclaration» stereotype is a specialization of «References» that may be used in a PSM to denote explicitly that a realization so stereotyped identifies the property declaration referenced by a specific property use.
 An «XSDDeclaration» realization must always be between one property and another property or between a property and a «Namespace» package.
-In the later case, the target namespace of the «Namespace» package is used as the namespace for the property declaration, while the property name is taken from the UML property representing the property use.
+In the latter case, the target namespace of the «Namespace» package is used as the namespace for the property declaration, while the property name is taken from the UML property representing the property use.

 Mapping Summary